Updated: Mar 2

 Excellent internal communication in the workplace paves way for higher levels of productivity.
 On a construction site, internal communication plays an important role as it helps the project manager to know if employees are carrying out the necessary tasks.
 Although the application of smartphones and mobile apps can help in productivity and communication, they also pose the greatest distraction for workers.
 This article discusses strategies that project managers and site supervisors can use to limit distraction and improve overall communication at a construction site.

 Limit Technology Use

-With the ever-increasing capabilities of smartphones, its uses are endless.
+With the ever-increasing capabilities of smartphones, their uses are endless.
 Because mobile phones are necessary for emergencies and can be used as a vital communication tool within the construction site, they cannot be banned.
-Instead, limiting phone use can be a rule applied to a jobsite.
-As a compromise, provide workers plenty of breaks to not only rest, but as an opportunity to use technology.
+Instead, limiting phone use can be a rule applied to a Jobsite.
+As a compromise, provide workers plenty of breaks to not only rest but as an opportunity to use technology.
 By doing this you are ensuring that their technology use is not interfering with the productivity of a given project.

 Limit Earphone Use

 Many workers may prefer listening to music throughout the day to keep them entertained and help them focus.
 Although this strategy may work in other workplace settings, having earphones plugged in may be problematic and dangerous on a Jobsite.

 Not only does using earphones limit communication with a particular individual, but it also prevents them from hearing important instructions.
 In addition, construction workers must be alert and kept on their toes for any emergencies or accidents that may occur.
 Being preoccupied with music may hinder one’s ability to react to these unpredictable circumstances.
 Consider limiting earphone use to certain parts of the day, or having a no earphone policy if you believe it can risk the safety of the employee and other members of the team.